Man on the Moon (musical): Characters and original cast

+Production

+The production began previews at the Little Theatre in New York City on December 27, 1974, and opened on January 29, 1975.
+Among the celebrities attending opening night were Warren Beatty, Michelle Phillips, Diane von Furstenberg, Pat Ast, and Sylvia Miles.
+Following negative opening-night reviews, the musical closed on February 1, 1975, after 21 preview performances and 5 regular performances.

-The original cast (and preview performances) featured Denny Doherty as Dr. Bomb and John Phillips as King Can.
-Two weeks before the production opened, Phillips was taken out of the production and replaced by Doherty, who was Phillips' bandmate in The Mamas & the Papas.
-Harlan Foss was hired to play Dr. Bomb.
+The original cast and preview performances featured Denny Doherty as Dr. Bomb and John Phillips as King Can.
+Two weeks before opening, Phillips left the production and was replaced by Doherty, his former bandmate in the Mamas & the Papas, while Harlan Foss assumed the role of Dr. Bomb.

-Critical reception
+Reception

-On January 29, 1975, the musical Man on the Moon opened to negative reviews.
-Douglas Watt of the Daily News called it a "kiddie musical" and likened it to a "sort of low-budget 'Via Galactica' that seemed to be aimed at grownups."
+Man on the Moon opened to mostly negative reviews with Douglas Watt of the Daily News calling it a "kiddie musical" and likening it to a "sort of low-budget 'Via Galactica' that seemed to be aimed at grownups."

+Emory Lewis of The Record noted that it had a "certain old-fashioned charm.
+The major problem with this new-old musical is that it can not make up its mind which era it wants to be in.
+It is best when it is a nostalgic salute to show business of the 1930s.
+It is weakest when it concentrates on more recent experiments into space."

 Newsday critic Allan Wallack called the musical a "conspiracy against the audience."
 He added, "'Man on the Moon' is the kind of show that ought to be reviewed on the obit page.
 It simply hurls its dumbness at the audience in Kamikaze waves for an hour and a half, as though it had a built-in death wish."

 The New York Times critic Clive Barnes wrote: "For connoisseurs of the truly bad, Man on the Moon may be a small milestone."
-He was especially scathing of Andy Warhol's participation in the production.
+He was especially scathing of Warhol's participation in the production.
 "Mr. Warhol's artistic practice – if I have caught his drift alright – is to produce works of art so inept that their ineptitude becomes their value," he said.